ltb-project/self-service-password/docs/config_tokens.rst

 .. warning:: If you enable this option, you must change the default value of the security keyphrase.

-You should set a token lifetime, so they are deleted if unused.
+You should set a token lifetime, so they are invalid after some time.
 The value is in seconds:

 .. code-block:: php

    $token_lifetime = "3600";

-.. warning:: Token deletion is managed by PHP session garbage collector.
+If you use tokens, you should also set :ref:`config_cache` parameters accordingly.

 Log
 ---